A card is an interactive component that page builders can add to a page.

 When a new value is entered, the data is updated instantly.
 The change is reflected in all places the value displays or where it's used in a calculation.
 Charts are also updated in real time along with any conditional formatting that may be in use.

-Grids help present the underlying data in modules to end users for planning and analysis.
+Use a grid card to display data directly from a module to present the underlying data in modules to your users for planning and analysis.

 Note: If the main component you want to present on a page is a grid, use a worksheet.

-On a report page, presentation tables show highly formatted tabular data and images, typically used to show high level data that contributes to the insights.
+On a report page, table cards show highly formatted tabular data and images, typically used to show high level data that contributes to the insights.

-The presentation table presents your tabular data on a report page such as a profit and loss statement or balance sheet.
+A table card presents your tabular data on a report page such as a profit and loss statement or balance sheet.
 The presentation table displays up to 300 rows and up to 50 columns.
 To show large grids, link to a board or worksheet.
-When you add a presentation table to a report, the number of columns is fixed at the time of creation and does not change afterwards.
+When you add a table card to a report, the number of columns is fixed at the time of creation and does not change afterwards.

 Use an image card as a visual identifier for a line item.
 Image cards reference line item URLs.